AMC Matador: 1976

-AMI assembled the U.S. 1974 second-generation Matador sedan and wagon through 1976 marketing it as the new "1976" model.
+Australian Motor Industries assembled the U.S. 1974 second-generation Matador sedan and wagon through 1976, marketing it as the new "1976" model.
 The first few were built in December 1975.
 The new Matador was priced at $9,810 for the sedan and $10,951 for the station wagon.

-Externally it was identical to the U.S 1974 model, even using the U.S stainless steel, full-size hub caps in use by AMC since 1972, but for the first time in Australia.
+Externally, it was identical to the U.S 1974 model, even using the U.S. stainless steel, full-size wheel covers that AMC had been using since 1972, but now for the first time in Australia.

-As with the previous models, the 1967 Rambler Ambassador dash assembly was reused, but now fitted with the 1974 U.S., three-pod instrument cluster.
-The 1967 Ambassador Weather Eye unit, previously positioned to the left of the instrument dials since the Rebel was this time shifted to the right of the dials.
-The new foam-formed cluster fascia encompassed all but the levers of the unit.
-The Australian-made seats in use since the 1973 model and the locally-made door cards in use since the 1971 model were continued with no changes.
-The revised steering wheel with the rectangular horn pad of the 1974 U.S.-version was used on Australian models until the end of production.
+As with the previous models, the 1967 Rambler Ambassador dash assembly was reused, but was now fitted with the 1974 U.S.-type three-pod instrument cluster.
+The 1967 Ambassador Weather Eye unit, previously positioned to the left of the instrument dials in previous models, was repositioned to the right.
+The Australian-made seats in use since the 1973 model and the locally made door cards in use since the 1971 model were continued with no changes.
+The revised steering wheel with the rectangular horn pad of the 1974 U.S. version was used on Australian models until the end of production.
+For compliance with the Australian Vehicle Standards rules allowing only ambler turn signals, the tail light assemblies were swapped around so that the original right-side assembly was fitted to the left-side, and vice versa.
+Thus the reverse lights were to the outside instead of the inside as on the U.S. models.
+A rectangular, plastic amber insert was attached over the clear reverse lenses and the lights were rewired as both reverse lights and turn signals.